Easter Crisis: Long-running Schleswig-Holstein question

 In Northern Schleswig, 75% voted for reunification with Denmark and 25% for remaining with Germany.
 In Central Schleswig, the situation was reversed with 80% voting for Germany and 20% for Denmark.
 In light of these results, the government of Prime Minister Carl Theodor Zahle determined that reunification with Northern Schleswig could go forward, while Central Schleswig would remain under German control.

 Many Danish nationalists felt that Central Schleswig should be returned to Denmark regardless of the plebiscite's results, generally motivated by a desire to see Germany permanently weakened in the future.
 Christian agreed with these sentiments, and ordered Prime Minister Zahle to include Central Schleswig in the re-unification process.
 As Denmark had been operating as a parliamentary democracy since the Cabinet of Deuntzer in 1901, Zahle felt he was under no obligation to comply.
 He refused the order and resigned several days later, after a heated exchange with the king.

 Christian X dismisses government

 Subsequently, Christian dismissed the rest of the government and replaced it with a de facto conservative caretaker cabinet under Otto Liebe.
 The dismissal caused demonstrations and an almost revolutionary atmosphere in Denmark, and for several days, the future of the monarchy seemed very much in doubt.
 In light of this, negotiations were opened between the king and members of the Social Democrats.

 Christian X appoints more widely accepted prime minister

 Faced with the potential overthrow of the Danish crown, Christian backed down and dismissed his own government, installing as a compromise cabinet under Michael Pedersen Friis until elections could be held later that year.

 This was the most recent time that a sitting Danish monarch took political action without the full support of parliament.
 Following the crisis, Christian accepted his drastically reduced role as symbolic head of state.
+The Danish constitution remains largely unchanged in this area, and the unchanged wording still literally gives the same powers to the monarch that Christian used, though practice has changed.